herangitbooks/www.3dic.xyz/README.md

 Hello!
 I am Ran He.
 This is my personal website.

-I am currently a Project Researcher in Prof. T. Suga's group at the University of Tokyo, with great interests in low-temperature bonding \(especially surface activated bonding methods and bump-less [Cu/adhesive](/en/Cu-adhesive-hybrid-bonding.md) and [Cu/oxide](/en/Cu-oxide-hybrid-bonding.md) hybrid bonding techniques\),  semiconductor advanced packaging, 3D interconnects, and 3D IC technology.
+I am currently a Project Researcher in Prof. T. Suga's group at the University of Tokyo, with great interests in low-temperature bonding, semiconductor advanced packaging, 3D interconnects, and 3D IC technology.
 You can find more about me on the following links:

 * [Ran He, Ph.D.](/en/heran.md) \(My resume\)
 * [List of Publications](en/publications.md)